eliezerBrasilian/Coesion-Effect/README.md

 To distribute your aplication is so easy.
 You must have to build your app, finally create an .exe file.
 Lets dive into it.

-> you can also test it progamatically using command line.
+> you can also test it programatically using command line.

 ## Building you app